Arniiiii/Arniiiii/README.md

    - [`smileinput`](https://github.com/Arniiiii/smileinput).
 Press any key with your smile
 1. Random contributions and bug reports for some projects I use.
 1. Some old uni labs.
 Most of them from my 4th or 5th year of uni.
 I finished Bachelor's of Applied Mathematics, then tried to study at Data Science specialty, but left it.
+1. Some old projects for internships.
+    - [`Genesis`](https://github.com/Arniiiii/Genesis_ac_python_2022_08-2022_10).
+A project that receives ticker price from crypto exchanges i.e. Binance and sends it to an email via Google's API for Gmail.
+Python OOP, async, FastAPI.
+    - [CHI software](https://github.com/Arniiiii/CHI-academy_cpp).
+Some simple labs in C++.
+    - For my current company, Distributed Labs, which is recently acquired by Blockstream, I don't have a project, since basically my task was to learn Rust.
+I learned it in two weeks.

 ## How my real life looks like